kasteion/kasteion/README.md

-# Welcome!
+# Hi! 👋

-👋 Hi, I’m Fredy Castellón a software engineer with a decade of experience, powering small to medium-sized businesses with robust solutions.
+ I’m a software engineer based in Guatemala with over decade of experience powering small to medium-sized businesses with robust solutions.

     ⚡️ Full stack developer with experience with experience in Node, Golang, Python, C#, React, and React Native.